andybalham/blog-source-code/blog-posts/adventures-with-xray-part-2.md

 ![A service map showing services with errors](https://github.com/andybalham/blog-source-code/blob/master/blog-posts/images/adventures-with-xray-part-2/test-success-with-failures-map.png?raw=true)

-On the plus side, I could see that the `EventBridgePutEvents` task does allow events to be traced through EventBridge.
-On the down side, I could see that there were failures in three places, the step function along with two Lambda functions.
+On the up side, I could see that the `EventBridgePutEvents` step function task does allow events to be traced through EventBridge.
+On the down side, I could see that there were failures in three places, the step function and two Lambda functions.

 Looking at the trace for the step function, I could see that the 'RequestCreditReport' task was failing just after 6 seconds.
-The timeout for this task is set to 6 seconds, so this looked like the task was timing out.
-This would explain why the expected event was not being published.
+The timeout for this task was set to 6 seconds, so this looked like the task was probably timing out.
+That would certainly explain why the expected event was not being published.

 ![X-Ray trace shown step function failures](https://github.com/andybalham/blog-source-code/blob/master/blog-posts/images/adventures-with-xray-part-2/test-success-step-function-failures-trace.png?raw=true)

-I could also see that the mock Lambda function that provides credit references was failing.
-This would explain why the step function task was timing out.
+I could also see that the Lambda function that provides mock credit references was failing.
+This would explain why the step function task was timing out, as the step function task was never receiving an event back.

 ![X-Ray trace showing errors in a Lambda function](https://github.com/andybalham/blog-source-code/blob/master/blog-posts/images/adventures-with-xray-part-2/test-success-mock-bureau-failures-trace.png?raw=true)

-The invocation duration of 2.99s also looked like a timeout, as the default timeout for Lambda functions is 3 seconds.
-The console allowed me to quickly dive into the logs and see that this is the case.
+The invocation duration of 2.99s also looked like a timeout, as the timeout for Lambda functions was set to the default of 3 seconds.
+The console allowed me to quickly dive into the logs and confirm that that was the case.

 ![A CloudWatch log showing errors in a Lambda function](https://github.com/andybalham/blog-source-code/blob/master/blog-posts/images/adventures-with-xray-part-2/test-success-mock-bureau-timeout-log.png?raw=true)